sszokoly/socket_usage/README.md

 # socket_usage

-This script in the first place attempts to give a rough estimate of the total number of open tcp sockets extracted from the pcap files provided as arguments.
-It assumes the higher port number is the Client side ephemeral port and the lower port is the Server side service port.
+This script parses pcap files and attempts to give a good estimate on TCP socket usage per host acting as Client or Server.
-Furthermore it does not care about the net.ipv4.tcp_fin_timeout parameter.
-It simply considers the socket closed when the 4-way or half-duplex closure is properly performed.
-If that is not the case it considers the socket 'lingering'.
-Most of the time these sockets eventually may be closed by the server or client but that cannot be determined for sure from the pcap trace.
+It assumes the host using the higher TCP port number in a connection to be the Client and the lower port side to be Server.
-It requires tshark to be available at the default installation path on Windows or Linux.
+It does not take into account OS parameters like net.ipv4.tcp_fin_timeout or.
+It simply considers a socket closed when the 4-way or half-duplex closure procedures is properly performed, otherwise the socket is marked to be in 'Linger' state.
-In addition one of the goals behind the development of this utility was that it should be able to do what it is meant to do on Linux servers which are not connected to the Internet, thus they can only make use of the standard python libraries and tools they come with by default.
+Such lingering sockets eventually may get closed by the Server or Client side application or kernel but that cannot be determined with certainty from a pcap trace.
+It requires tshark (wireshark) to be available at the default installation path on Windows or Linux and accessibly by the user running the script.
+In addition one of the goals behind the development of this utility was that it should be able to do what it is meant to do on Linux servers which may not be connected to the Internet, thus they can only make use of the standard python libraries and os tools they usually come with by default.

 ## Example